Suvankar98/suvankar-demo/README.md

 # suvankar-demo
-This is my first Git repository
+This is my first Git repository.
+Auther - Suvankar Das